margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> With ten families on her caseload, there’s a lot on her plate!

 Every day she helps children stay healthy and well.
-<br> Sicknesses they experience she helps them to quell.
+<br> Sicknesses they experience is what she helps to quell.

 Heights, weights, and eyesights every day she measures;
 <br> little hearts and minds is what she most treasures.